Date of Birth: 10/21/1983

 Rookie Card Year: 2002

-And yet, here we are.
-Zack Greinke cards are still virtually ignored.
-He has just two rookie cards.
-2002 Bowman Draft Picks and Prospects Baseball has both paper and Bowman Chrome versions.
-2002 Upper Deck Prospect Premieres Baseball has Greinke's first autograph card.
+Making it easier on collectors, he has just two rookie cards.
+2002 Bowman Draft Picks and Prospects Baseball offers both paper and Chrome versions.
+In addition, 2002 Upper Deck Prospect Premieres Baseball has Greinke's first autograph card.
 However, because it's a prospect set, many don't consider it to be an official rookie card.

 Zack Greinke Rookie Cards Checklist